ChenHaowei2008/CTFWriteups/BlahajCTF-2023/notepad/README.md

 `pack(elf.got['puts'])` is our target that we will overwrite into.

-What a peak simple challenge that only requires two packed to the max payload.
+What a peak simple challenge that only requires two packed to the max payloads.

 Full soltion can be found in `notepad.py`